 What do I have to do to access SSL-protected Fermilab websites?

 For sites that don't require user certificate authentication:

 Depending on your browser and the remote web server configuration, you may need to import the CA certificates (and associated root CAs) into your browser in order to make a successful SSL connection with one of these servers.
-Without the CA certificates you may just get a warning pop-up and then be able to proceed, or you may be blocked.
-Try out the website and see.
-If you need to load the CA certificates, see Trusting Certificates for instructions on downloading and importing the CA certificates.

 For sites that require user certificate authentication: